Buick Roadmaster: 1942, 1946–1948

-In 1948 a series script appeared on the front fenders and the white Tenite steering wheel that had been used previously was replaced with a black version.
+The 1948 models featured a series script on the front fenders, and the white Tenite steering wheel used previously was replaced with a black version.
 This also matched the change from a two-tone woodgrain instrument panel to a two-tone gray instrument panel, with silver-finished instruments.
-A new optional custom trim option was offered, consisting of cloth upholstery with leather bolsters with the robe cord cover and lower door panels trimmed in leatherette.
-Convertibles acquired power windows, seat, and top as standard equipment.
+A new optional custom trim option was offered: cloth upholstery with leather bolsters, robe cord cover, and lower door panels trimmed in leatherette.
+Convertibles included power operation for windows, seats, and the top.

 The Dynaflow was introduced, the first passenger car torque converter transmission.
 Optional on Roadmaster in its first year, it became standard equipment for 1949.
 Overall sales were just under 80,000 in both 1947 and 1948, over four times greater than in any prewar year.

 1949–1953

 The Roadmaster received its first major postwar restyling in 1949.
-Its wheelbase and overall length were reduced but its weight was marginally increased.
-The biggest change was a much larger two-piece, curved glass windshield that the sales brochure described as like an “observation car.”
+Its wheelbase and overall length were reduced, but its weight was marginally increased.
+The most significant change was a much larger two-piece, curved glass windshield that the sales brochure described as like an “observation car.”
 It was also in 1949 that Buick introduced "VentiPorts."
 Four were displayed on each of the Roadmaster and Century's front fenders, with three on the fenders of the Super and Special to denote junior level products.
-The sales brochure noted that VentiPorts helped ventilate the engine compartment, and possibly that was true in early 1949, but sometime during the model year they became plugged.
+The sales brochure noted that VentiPorts helped ventilate the engine compartment, possibly true in early 1949, but they became non-functional sometime during the model year.
+The body styles were 2-door Sedanet fastback, 4-door sedan, 2-door convertible and 4-door wagon.

 The idea for VentiPorts grew out of a modification Buick styling chief Ned Nickles had added to his own 1948 Roadmaster.
-He had installed four amber lights on each side of his car's hood wired to the distributor to flash on and off as each piston fired simulating the flames from the exhaust stack of a fighter airplane.
-Combined with the bombsight mascot, VentiPorts put the driver at the controls of an imaginary fighter airplane.
+He had installed four amber lights on each side of his car's hood wired to the distributor to flash on and off as each cylinder fired, simulating the flames from the exhaust stack of a fighter airplane.
+Combined with the bombsight mascot, VentiPorts put the driver in the control of an imaginary fighter airplane.
 Upon seeing this, Buick chief Harlow Curtice was so delighted that he ordered that (non-lighting) VentiPorts be installed on all 1949 Buicks, with the number of VentiPorts (three or four) corresponding to the relative displacement of the straight-eight engine installed.